Markol-TUS-2024-2025/Introduction-to-JavaScript/Topic 1 - JavaScriptBasics.md

 **Exercise**: Create a few variables and try different operators with them, then log the results.

 ### 4. Conditionals and Loops
-if/else Statement: Executes code based on whether a condition is true or false.
+**if/else Statement**: Executes code based on whether a condition is true or false.

 **Example**:
 ```javascript